Bananas

 Banana plants are grown for their large paddle-shaped leaves, which can grow to 2m (6⅔ft) long or more.
 The whole plant can reach 3m (10ft) or taller in favourable conditions, depending on the cultivar.

-These vigorous plants need rich soil or compost, plenty of water during the growing season, and regular feeding.
+These vigorous plants need rich, consistently moist soil.
 They thrive in a warm, sheltered, sunny spot.
 Keep them frost-free in winter.

 Dislikes